 The digital photography watermarks are an overlaid photo, logo, or text put over a photograph in order to save it from a second using by third parties.
 I can’t say the photography watermark is an effective way of protecting photos online.
 There are more effective, alternative ways to protect and promote your photos.
 But before discovering these alternatives, let’s make everything clear about old-school photography watermarks.
 While searching for some images for inspiration, you have probably come across photos with watermarks.
 It can be placed in the right or left corner, and it can be a website logo or its name.

 However, it's worth remembering that by default, according to generally accepted standards, the watermark should be translucent, and barely visible, like circles on the water.
 The sign itself should be implacable, as the image itself is important, and not its authorship.
 A professional watermark is discreet and not too bright, but a quite discernible sign of authorship.

 Despite the generally accepted rules, a lot of beginning photographers make mistakes, putting too big or too visible watermarks in the image, which diverts the attention from the picture.
 I recommend using free photography logo templates to place a beautiful and professional photography watermark.
 There are 5 basic and INCORRECT photo watermarks that photographers usually use to protect their images.

 1. Marking the whole image

-MISTAKE: a watermark overuse, only photography stocks can use this kind of watermarking photos
+MISTAKE: a watermark overuse; only photography stocks can use this kind of system for watermarking photos

 It is the first example of incorrect yaw to watermark photos.
-In the picture, you can see an excessive amount of information about the photographer, so the aesthetics of the image is damaged, and the first thing you notice is the sign, but not the photo.
-Despite the fact that the watermark is made properly, in weak colors, and does not stand out very much against the background, but such a great number of the signs themselves is superfluous.
+In the picture, you can see an excessive amount of information about the photographer, so the aesthetics of the image are damaged, and the first thing you notice is the sign, but not the photo.
+Despite the fact that the watermark is made properly, it is made in weak colors, and does not stand out very much against the background, but using such a great number of the signs themselves is superfluous.